Danny’s DNA Discoveries – Clitopilus s.l. of the PNW

-Rhodophana 'nitellina PNW01' - we don't have type are EU sequences of R. nitellina yet, but AK, AZ and MX sequences all differ significantly so this seems to be a species complex and I don't think either of our species are the real thing.
-I also don't yet know how to tell our two genetic species apart. #1 was found twice in WA.
+Rhodophana 'nitellina PNW01' - we don't have type area EU sequences of R. nitellina yet, but AK, AZ and MX sequences all differ significantly so this seems to be a species complex and I don't think any of our species are the real thing.
+I also don't yet know how to tell our three genetic species apart. #1 was found twice in WA.

 Rhodophana 'nitellina PNW02 - seemingly the more common of our two species. #2 was found 4 times in WA.

 Rhodophana 'nitellina PNW03' - found once so far at Breitenbush, OR.

 Rhodophana 'nitellina PNW01' © Yi-Min Wang, R. 'nitellina PNW02' © Yi-Min Wang and Steve Trudell, R. 'nitellina PNW03' © Christian Schwarz